 How to get to Ayutthaya

 The city lies north of Bangkok, about 85 kilometers away.
-Countless travel agencies in Bangkok organize guided trips to Ayutthaya.
+Countless travel agencies organize a guided day trip to Ayutthaya from Bangkok.
 However if you’d like to, you can also set out on your own tour.
 You can take a train or go by minibus.
-The journey takes about 1.5 hours – it’s really close.
+The journey takes about 1.5 hours – it’s very close.

 How travel around Ayutthaya